DanielJonesEB/engineerbetter.com/_posts/2016-07-01-brain-aligned-delivery.markdown

   <a class="button special" href="http://www.jneurosci.org/content/30/16/5498.full.pdf">Separating Value from Choice: Delay Discounting Activity in the Lateral Intraparietal Area</a>
 </section>

-I refer to a model explained by Paul Glimcher that humans are more willing to accept an expensive thing becoming more expensive, than abandon plans and switch to a equally-valuable but cheaper alternative.
+I refer to Paul Glimcher's model that predicts that humans are more willing to accept an expensive thing becoming more expensive, than abandon plans and switch to a equally-valuable but cheaper alternative.
 It is my view that this maps entirely to the difference between waterfall project planning, and just-in-time decision-making that is characteristic of agile practices.

 The reasons behind this tendency to accept the default becoming more expensive are many.
 Firstly, humans tend to value things in relative terms.
 The Endowment Effect means that we value what we have, both things and plans, more highly than things we do not have.
 Finally, we experience regret more strongly when we reject the status quo and turn out to be wrong.